tnyeanderson/heart-sms-web/README.md

 docker-compose up -d
 ```

-Edit the `Caddyfile` with your production url.
+Edit the `Caddyfile` with your production url and certificate paths.
 Then, start caddy (or run it as a service):

 ```
 caddy run